 Continuation of MAT 221.
-Transcendental functions, integration techniques, indeterminate forms and improper integrals, sequences and series, parametric equations in the plane, polar coordinates.
-Application topics, assigned readings, lab assignments.
+Applications of integration, integration techniques, indeterminate forms and improper integrals, sequences and series, parametric equations in the plane, polar coordinates, first and second order ordinary differntial equations.
+Application topics and lab assignments.
 Prereq: placement or MAT 221 with a grade of C or better.